 Modularity in Manufacturing at Boeing

-The GOAL team project focused on modularity in manufacturing and final assembly and included a five day site visit to Boeing’s facility in Everett, Washington.
+A project focused on modularity in manufacturing and final assembly and included a five day site visit to Boeing’s facility in Everett, Washington.
 During the site visit, the students spent three days observing the final assembly process, speaking with mechanics on the factory floor, and interviewing engineers throughout the organization.
 They returned to campus with a collection of observations, interviews, and several large data sets.
 This information formed the foundation recommendations to Boeing.
 The team presented their findings to the Boeing sponsors and provided them with recommended next steps.

 Streamlining Production at SpaceX

 SpaceX designs, manufactures, and launches advanced rockets and spacecraft.
 In 2015, the company hired Kurt Campbell (LGO ’07) to tackle its burgeoning supply chain issues.
-He hired Elizabeth Sondecker (LGO ’16), who engaged an LGO GOAL team to help solve production delays believed to be caused by poor forecasting.
+He hired Elizabeth Sondecker (LGO ’16), who engaged an LGO student team to help solve production delays believed to be caused by poor forecasting.

-The LGO team was made up of students with expertise in aeronautics and astronautics, including an Aero/Astro doctoral student.
+The team was made up of students with expertise in aeronautics and astronautics, including an Aero/Astro doctoral student.
 The team interviewed key members of the company’s receiving operations group.
 They walked through the entire receiving flow to gain a systems perspective of SpaceX’s operations.
 They also analyzed data to develop a deeper understanding of supplier variability.
 The team discovered that while the company did have supply issues, it also had inefficiencies in its own operations that delayed production.
 By applying lean principles and 5S methods learned in their MIT coursework, they produced a forecasting model that tracked supplier performance.
 The team provided a list of recommended improvements to SpaceX’s shipping and receiving operations.

 A SpaceX manager called the students’ analysis “extremely valuable” and noted that the project “provided quantifiable insight into supplier behavior.”
 SpaceX was quick to implement both the model and the improved management system.
-The company has continued to engage with LGO.
-SpaceX has participated in the LGO seminar series, recruited on campus, and would like to participate in another MIT Action Learning project.

 Improving On-Time Delivery at Goodyear

-A longtime partner with MIT LGO, Goodyear signed up for its first MIT Action Learning project to improve the on-time delivery of its tires to retailers throughout Western Europe.
+A former partner with MIT LGO, Goodyear signed up for its first MIT Action Learning project to improve the on-time delivery of its tires to retailers throughout Western Europe.
 The MIT LGO team had expertise in production and inventory issues as well as experience at diverse manufacturers, including Boeing and Nissan.

 The team spent a week with Goodyear’s supply chain management team in Luxembourg gathering data on historical orders, cost figures, order process flows, and more.
 They developed a computer model from the data that quantified the tradeoff between the cost of holding inventory and the potential cost of lost sales due to lack of stock across regional distribution channels.